Our Scrum Master is Five Years Old

 - A good day

 If we score the day less than a five, e.g., a three, the others then ask “what should have been different to score your day, e.g., a four.”
 We never take it up more than one point, as it might be too hard to imagine what would turn a one into a five, for example.
 The answer would like just be “everything” or something similar.
 If we score the day a five, we ask what made the day so great.

 The effect on, especially, Maja’s willingness (probably unknowingly) to share with me (and the rest of the family) has been nothing short of amazing.
-My colleague Jenni Jepsen (@jenniindk) has taught me a lot about how the brain reacts in different situations.
-She would probably argue that asking my daughter “what is wrong?” makes all her alarm bells go off and makes her feel like being a victim of an interrogation.
-Turning it into a game and asking a more positive question on the other hand makes her a lot less defensive and willing to share.
+When I asked her “what is wrong?”, it made all her alarm bells go off and makes her feel like being a victim of an interrogation.
+Turning it into a game and asking a more positive question makes her a lot less defensive and willing to share.

 If you have trouble getting your kids to tell you about their day, the technique above might be worth a try.
 Apart from working really well with the kids, it also forces the adults to tell about their day in a language the kids understand and over time it becomes this fun little ritual.

 Speaking of rituals, I almost forgot to explain why I consider Mathilde (our five-year-old) our Scrum Master.
 More often than not, she is the one reminding us to have the retrospective.
 When the rest of us have forgotten or just haven´t gotten to it yet, she often calls out “one to five, one to five” and then she picks the order and asks “How has your day been one to five?” and follows up by asking what should have been different to achieve a higher score.
 The best thing is, you can really see how she enjoys facilitating the retrospective and yes… it really makes her daddy proud 😉